Timeline of Russia, Belarus and Ukraine controversy at Wimbledon 2023

 Ukrainian wildcard Elina Svitolina is enjoying a stunning comeback run at the tournament after defeating top seed Iga Swiatek on Centre Court to reach the semi-finals, with Aryna Sabalenka of Belarus looking strong on the other side of the draw.

-Russia’s Daniil Medvedev, the third seed, is also having his best run at the tournament and plays American Christopher Eubanks for a place in the semi-finals.
+Russia’s Daniil Medvedev, the third seed, is also having his best run at the tournament and is through to the semi-finals for the first time.

 It comes a year after players from Russia and Belarus were banned from the All England Club following the invasion of Ukraine in February 2022, and Wimbledon has been unable to avoid controversy after allowing players from both countries to return to the tournament in 2023.